Skip to Content

 6. Problem-Solving Activities

-Problem-solving is another area that many older children, as well as adults, struggle with.
+Problem-solving is a skill that many older children and adults struggle with.
 There are few careers today that do not rely heavily on a person’s ability to solve problems.

 This is a skill that can be taught from an early age with very simple problem-solving activities and fun games.